wavexx/python-bond/README.rst

 ``call(name, *args)``:

-  Call a function "name" in the interpreter using the supplied list of arguments \*args.
+  Call a function "name" in the interpreter using the supplied list of arguments \*args (apply *args to a callable statement defined by "name").
 The arguments are automatically converted to their other language's counterpart.
   The return value is captured and converted back to Python as well.

 ``callable(name)``: